-Agriculture is, as always, a foundation of America's economy, providing directly or indirectly through value-added processing, and is approximately 5.0% (1.055 Trillion) of our Gross Domestic Product (GDP).
+Agriculture is, as always, a foundation of America's economy, providing directly or indirectly through value-added processing, and is \$1.264 trillion of our Gross Domestic Product (GDP).
 For over 150 years, the National Grange has been working to improve agriculture in America and the welfare of those who work the soil or care for the creatures of the field.
 Our roots are in agriculture, and our future is tied to our faith in the perennial cycle of planting and harvest.

 Conservation of our soil, water and air quality remains a priority for the Grange, keeping in mind that all pertinent regulations should reflect local conditions.
 A key component of the future security of our water supply for both domestic and agricultural uses is the ability to store it.
 Challenges from environmental groups and climate change have brought progress in that area to a standstill.
+The Grange reaffirms its request to fund Conservation programs at adequate levels.
 The National Grange will continue to promote water storage projects that benefit agricultural and domestic needs while appropriately safeguarding fish and wildlife safety concerns.
+The NG encourages reviewing and revising existing water rate structures to ensure fair and affordable pricing, specifically tailored to agricultural activities in urban and rural food deserts.
 The Grange opposes the expansion of the Environmental Protection Agency's (EPA) current authority to regulate our water supply.
 We oppose proposed changes to expand the definition of Waters of the United States (WOTUS).
 We believe that the US Army Corps of Engineers should have jurisdiction only over navigable waters, as defined in the 1972 Clean Water Act, and non-navigable waters should be subject only to state Department of Natural Resources & Natural Resources Districts regulations.